 |

-73 Teleology and Orderliness
+73 Teleology and orderliness

 |

-| Menu | back |
+Menu | back |

-Most evolution advocates attempt to explain the origin of life using matterl and natural laws alone.
+Most evolution advocates attempt to explain the origin of life using matter and natural laws alone.
 According to this concept, teleology should not exist in nature.
-In this context, the political scientist and biologist Robert Wesson recognized: “The only question where modern authors have a unanimous opinion is that adaptation (through mutation/selection) is not teleological” (1).
+In this context, political scientist and biologist Robert Wesson recognized, The only question where modern authors have a unanimous opinion is that adaptation (through mutation/selection) is not teleological (1).

 This contradiction cannot be avoided with a materialistic ideology.
 The postulate of complete purposelessness can hardly be sustained by consistent thought on the concrete reality of nature (4).

-Vestiges of God in Creation?(5)
+Vestiges of God in creation (5)

-In his book "Spuren Gottes in der Schöpfung“ Reinhard Junker supplies a profound description and detailed analysis of the criticism of the principle ideas of the intelligent design movement.
-He approaches the subject of teleology in biology from the perspectives of scientific theory, science and theology, whereby the incapability of previous evolutional models to explain this phenomenon are elaborated concisely.
+In his book Spuren Gottes in der Schöpfung, Reinhard Junker presents a profound description and detailed analysis of the criticism of the principle ideas of the intelligent design movement.
+He approaches the subject of teleology in biology from the perspectives of scientific theory, science and theology, whereby the incapability of previous evolutional models to explain this phenomenon is elaborated concisely.

 These 74 | Menu |